skacem/skacem/README.md

 - 💬 Ask me about anything, I am happy to help
 - 📫 How to reach me: [@skanderkacem](https://twitter.com/skanderkacem)
 -->
-I'm Skander, a management consultant and software engineer based in Berlin, currently working for an e-commerce company, where I’m building machine learning systems to optimize their inventory management as well as their customer service and marketing.
+I'm Skander, a management consultant and software engineer based in Berlin.
+I'm currently working for an e-commerce company, where I’m building machine learning systems to optimize their inventory management as well as their customer service and marketing.
 - 🔭  I'm interested in AI techniques and their implementation in business operations as well as in management decision making
 - 🌱  learning TypeScript, Julia, Kubernetes and Flask
 - 👯  I’m looking to collaborate on anything awesome!